This post may contain affiliate links. Please read my Disclosure for more info.

 One thing that has helped me to cope with the ‘downs’ is to be grateful.
 And the simplest and most effective way to express my gratitude is to keep a gratitude journal.
 When you write things down, your brain reacts to the written words as if it was a real experience.
 Emotions, thoughts, and ideas then become planted.
 The good news the more it becomes a habit, the easier it gets.

 The Law of Attraction teaches us that the more attention we give to positive experiences, the more we will experience.
 I like to write in my gratitude journal twice a day – first thing in the morning before I even get out of bed when my brain is still fresh and not yet bogged down by the day’s events – and the last thing at night.
-I find that it helps reduce anxiety, and puts me in a good mood before I fall asleep.
+The main gratitude journal benefits I find are that it helps reduce anxiety, and puts me in a good mood before I fall asleep.
 On days when I can’t find anything to write, I look back on previous entries which always cheers me up no end!

 Six simple steps to starting a gratitude journal